wamp-proto/wamp-proto/spec/README.md

 with `Arguments = [topic|uri, publication|id]`

  * `topic` is the topic to retrieve event history for
- * `publication` indicates the number of last N events to retrieve
+ * `publication` is the id of an event which marks the start of the events to retrieve from history

 *FIXME*